hist3907b-winter2015/module3-wranglingdata/tei-hist3907/README.md

 If you now see a colour-coded version of your text, Congratulations!

 If you hover over the coloured sections, you should see a pop-up with the additional information you entered.

+*If you do not see the colour-coded version of your text, this does not necessarily mean that you've done something wrong*
++ Some browsers will not perform the transformation, for security reasons.
++ In which case, here's what we can do.
+If you are using Notepad++, go to 'Plugins' >> Plugin Tools.
+Select 'XML Tools' from the list, and install it.
+You'll probably have to restart the program to complete the plugin installation.
+Open up the [1.xml] file in Notepad ++.
+Then, under 'plugins'>>'xml tools" select 'XSL Transformation settings'.
+In the popup, click on the elipses: ``` ... ``` to open up the file finder, and select the ``` 000style.xsl ``` stylesheet.
+Click 'transform'.
+A new tab will open in Notepad++ _with a fully-formed html file displaying your data according to the stylesheet._ Save this, and then open it in a browser!
++ _Advanced_: If you install a WAMP server, and put your xml and xsl files in the WWW folder, you *should* be able to see the transformation no problem at ``` localhost\myxml.xml ``` (for example).

+For Mac:
++ Let me get back to you on this.
+Probably one should just use the trial license for Oxygen...

 ### Now: transformations!